Ivory Coast: Gbagbo ally Ble Goude 'fears for his life'

 The UN oversaw the November 2010 election and said it was won by Alassane Ouattara, who was eventually inaugurated after a four-month stand-off in which some 3,000 people were killed.

-Mr Ble Goude was put under UN sanctions in 2006 accused of inciting attacks against UN personnel.'No militia'
+Mr Ble Goude was put under UN sanctions in 2006 accused of inciting attacks against UN personnel.

 During the interview with the BBC World Today programme, he refused to say where he was speaking from, but confirmed he was outside Ivory Coast.